MyreMylar/pygame_gui/docs/source/layout_guide.rst

 .. figure:: _static/layout_default_anchors.png

-The button would maintain it's relative x and y position to the top left corner of the window it's contained inside of, no matter where the window is moved to.
+The button would maintain its relative x and y position to the top left corner of the window it's contained inside of, no matter where the window is moved to.

 Layout Anchors
 --------------

 What if you don't want to position your element relative to the top left hand corner of a container?
-That's where layout anchors come in, by changing the anchors for an element you change what the relative layout rectangle is relative _to_.
+That's where layout anchors come in.
+By changing the anchors for an element you change what the relative layout rectangle is relative _to_.

 The most straight forward use is to switch both layout axes to track different sides of the container.
-So instead of being relative to the top left we anchor to, say the bottom right.
+So, instead of being relative to the top left we anchor to, let's say, the bottom right.
 That would look something like this:

 .. code-block:: python
    :linenos: